 Cannabis law is changing rapidly almost everywhere in the United States.
-The drug is now legal for any use in four states plus the District of Columbia, while another 33 states allow some form of medical marijuana.
+The drug is now legal for adult-use in 15 states and three territories, while another 36 states and 4 territories allow some form of medical marijuana.

 Here are some of the most commonly asked questions about cannabis and federal law.